-METHODOLOGY: This study employed a cross-sectional design, with data collected from patients who frequently visited the outpatient neurology clinic at M. Rab Medical Centre and the neurology clinic.
+METHODOLOGY: This is a cross-sectional study design & the data was gathered from the patients who frequently visited the outpatient neurology clinic at M. Rab Medical Center and the neurology clinic.
 The study duration was one year, and the sample size was calculated using the online software Open Epi.
-At a 95% confidence level, the resulting sample size consisted of 500 participants from both sexes and the data collection instrument was a structured questionnaire.
+At a 95% confidence level, the resulting sample size is 500 of both sexes, and the data collection instrument was a structured questionnaire.

-RESULTS: All study responses included both males (30.6%) and females (69.4%).
+RESULTS: 100% of the study's responses included both male (30.6%) and female (69.4%).
 It revealed that the most common aggravating factors increasing the intensity of headaches were Stress and anxiety (64%) along with sleep deprivation (61.4%) as well as exposure to loud noise.
 Regarding the reliving factors, it was revealed that 71.2% of individuals showed a significant reduction in headache intensity with Sleep, while Tea was identified as a relieving factor among 258 individuals (51.6%).
 Other interesting factors were also identified, including Ablution and recitation of the Holy Quran.